ebuchman/blog/content/posts/properties-of-money.md

 Coins are a rather direct example of how the MoE maps an SoV to the UoA.
 The metal as SoV is stored literally in the coin itself.
-But there are many other MoE, from coffee beans to cattle to shells to wampum, each of which maps an SoV to the UoA in a unique way.
+But there are many other MoE, from commodity forms like coffee beans, cattle, shells, and wampum, to social forms like bank deposits and mutual credit.
+Each form maps an SoV to the UoA in a unique way.
 Money is not just about trade, but the general phenomenon of making payments and settling debts.